Archanciel/audio_download_extract/README.md

 Note that any number of extract options can be specified !

+### Downloading a specific video audio
+This automatically done if the url in the clipboard points to a video and not to a playlist.
+In this case, the audio track is downloaded to a directory specified in the app settings.

 ## Project class diagram
 <p align="center">
   <img src="images/class_diagram.jpg" width="600" title="Transfer File class diagram">